wemake-services/kira/.github/ISSUE_TEMPLATE/Bug.md

 ## Links

 1. Link to Sentry
-2. Link to other related Gitlab issues
+2. Link to other related issues

 ## Environment